-2) Valuation techniques for financial instruments measured at fair value a) Non-derivative financial instruments
+2) Valuation techniques for financial instruments measured at fair value

 A financial instrument is regarded as being quoted in an active market if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service or regulatory agency and those prices represent actual and regularly occurring market transactions on an arm's-length basis.
 Whether transactions are taking place 'regularly' is a matter of judgment and depends on the facts and circumstances of the market for the instrument.